microsoft/inventory-hub-java-on-azure/dashboard-web-app/README.md

-# Deploy Inventory Hub Java Web App =TO=> Tomcat in Azure App Service
+# Deploy Inventory Hub Java Web App =TO=> Pivotal Cloud Foundry on Azure

 This Inventory Hub app is a Java application.
 It display product inventory using AngularJS code.